Arc'teryx Sentinel LT Jacket

 - Powder skirt stays put even when it’s not attached to pants.

 - Fairly heavy for strictly backcountry use, although it makes a nice crossover piece for rough conditions

 - I found it difficult to adjust the hood drawcords while wearing bulky gloves.

-- I don’t love the two-tone colorways of the women’s Sentinel LT, although there is one solid version for 2019-2020 (Whiskey Jack).
+- I don’t love the two-tone colorways of the women’s Sentinel LT, although there is one solid version for 2020-2021 (Enigma).

-Last but not least, the Outdoor Research Hemispheres Jacket is another nice versatile piece for downhill and backcountry use.
-Like the Sentinel LT, the Hemispheres features a 3-layer Gore-Tex with C-Knit construction, but adds in 2-layer Gore-Tex with Stretch Technology at the back of the shoulders, hood, and under the arms.
+Moving outside of Arc’teryx’s collection, the Outdoor Research Hemispheres Jacket is another versatile piece for downhill and backcountry use.
+Like the Sentinel LT, the Hemispheres features a 3-layer Gore-Tex with C-Knit construction but adds in 2-layer Gore-Tex with Stretch Technology at the back of the shoulders, hood, and under the arms.
 In our testing of the Hemispheres, we found that this additional mobility gave the jacket a really nice boost in comfort when skinning, bootpacking, and transitioning.
 Otherwise, the Hemispheres includes a similar feature set including a helmet-compatible hood (although it can be tight with large helmets), weather-resistant zippers, and seven pockets (the same as the Sentinel LT).
-In the end, unless you want the Sentinel's added length, we think the strethchier Hemispheres is the slightly better all-rounder for $50 less.
+In the end, unless you want the Sentinel's added length, we think the stretchier Hemispheres is the slightly better all-rounder for $100 less.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!